cccb/servicepoint/crates/servicepoint_binding_py/Readme.md

 # What is this?

-Python bindings for the rust servicepoint library.
+Python bindings for the rust servicepoint library built using [Maturin](https://www.maturin.rs).

 ## Building